willis240/Community_Energy_Awareness/README.md

 ## Heroku

 ### Notes

-No additional credentials need to be created, the default credentials can be accessed through environment variables.
+No additional credentials need to be created, the default credentials are accessed through environment variables.

 ### Running on Heroku

 1. Migrate with `heroku run rails db:migrate`
 2. Seed the data with `heroku run rails db:seed` to initialize values
 3. Run the application with `heroku run rails server`